opsmop/opsmop/docs/source/faq.rst

 Push vs Pull vs Local - What Does OpsMop Do?
 --------------------------------------------

-Right now, OpsMop is local only.
+Right now, OpsMop is local only - but not for long.

-Pull modes will come out next (soon), followed shortly thereafter by a powerful push-mode orchestrator.
+Pull modes will come out next (soon), followed shortly thereafter by a powerful push-mode orchestrator capable of multi-tier application in very specific orderings.

 Eveything will be super configurable, rigorously engineered, and very fast.